magento/knowledge-base/src/troubleshooting/general/class-cannot-be-saved-in-the-code-directory-error.md

 ---
-title: "\"Class cannot be saved in the code directory\" error"
+title: '"Class cannot be saved in the code directory" error'
 labels: Cloud,generated
 ---